-He has worked with an array of composers, visual artists, choreographers, musicians, and artist collectives, including AMOC*, Anthony Roth Costanzo, inti figgis-vizueta, Gerard & Kelly, Rhiannon Giddens, Hugh Hayden, the Iranian Female Composers Association, The Industry, George Lewis, Diki Luckerson, Beth Morrison Projects, Bobbi Jene Smith, Júlia Stándovar, Davóne Tines, Sissel Tolaas, Mitsuko Uchida, and Zack Winokur.
+Landon has collaborated with an array of composers, choreographers, musicians, and visual artists, including AMOC*, Anthony Roth Costanzo, inti figgis-vizueta, Rhiannon Giddens, Gerard & Kelly, Hugh Hayden, Yo-Yo Ma, Bobbi Jene Smith, Davóne Tines, Sissel Tolaas, Mitsuko Uchida, and Zack Winokur.

-Landon completed his undergraduate degree at the Manhattan School of Music (B.M., Classical Piano) and is an incoming graduate student at the Center for Curatorial Studies, Bard College.
-He is currently a postbaccalaureate at Columbia University and lives in New York City.
+He recently completed his undergraduate degree at the Manhattan School of Music (B.M., Classical Piano) and postbaccalaureate studies at Columbia University (Art History, Musicology & Professional Practice).
+Landon is an incoming graduate student at the Center for Curatorial Studies, Bard College, and is based in New York City.

 Portrait by Maria Baranova for #FacesofDowntownScene